minetest-mods/nether/README.md

 a particular branch of the tech-tree.

-Netherbrick tools are provided (pick, shovel, axe, & sword), see tools.lua The Nether pickaxe has a 10x bonus again wear when mining netherrack.
+Netherbrick tools are provided (pick, shovel, axe, & sword), see tools.lua The Nether pickaxe has a 10x bonus against wear when mining netherrack.

 ## License of source code: